 If you’re building your career in the Netherlands as an expat, your LinkedIn profile is one of your most important tools.
-In many cases, recruiters will find you before you find them.
-And when they do, your profile needs to quickly answer three questions: who you are, what you do, and whether you’re a good fit.
+In many cases, recruiters will find you before you find them – and when they do, your profile needs to quickly answer three questions: who you are, what you do, and whether you’re worth a closer look.

-The good news?
-You don’t need to reinvent everything.
-A few smart adjustments can make a big difference.
+The good news is you don’t need to reinvent everything.
+A few smart adjustments can make a real difference.

 1. Make it easy to understand what you do